TsLu1s/Atlantic/README.md

 ### 2.4 Predictive Performance Metrics

-You can analyse the obtained predictive performance results by using the given bellow functions witch contains the most used metrics for each supervised predictive context (regression, binary and multiclass classification).
+You can analyse the obtained predictive performance results by using the given bellow functions witch contains the most used metrics for each supervised predictive context.

 ```py